warriordog/fedi-admin-scripts/README.md

 ## full-text-index: Create a full-text index for faster note search

-This script will create an additional index on the `note` table, providing much faster note search at the cost of additional disk space.
+This script will create an additional indexes on the `note` and `user` tables, providing much faster search at the cost of additional disk space.
 The PostgreSQL `pg_trgm` extension is enabled to support queries using `LIKE` and `ILIKE`, which ensures that Sharkey's search implementation will work as-is.
-An additional script is provided to remove the index.
+An additional script is provided to remove the indexes.

 ### Installation: